-- Issued three construction bids that met the threshold for eligibility for the port's apprenticeship incentive program - Received national (AAPA Seaports Magazine) recognition for the port's work on internships and apprenticeship programs
+- Issued eight construction bids that met the threshold for eligibility for the port's apprenticeship incentive program.
+The contractor for one of these projects, the Berth 17 Dock Fender Replacement Project, exceeded the 3% apprenticeship goal with an overall 32% apprenticeship usage of equipment operators, carpenters, and pile drivers. - Finalized a small works project (HVAC installation for Buildings 3201F and 3103) in which the contractor achieved a 58% apprenticeship usage - Received national (AAPA Seaports Magazine) recognition for the port's work on internships and apprenticeship programs